|Building on a Legacy of Excellence|

 Accreditation is the result of a process that assesses the quality of a program, measuring it against agreed upon standards, It assures that the program meets the standards.
 The standards have generally been developed by professionals within the discipline and are intended to reflect what a person needs to know and be able to do to function successfully within that profession.
 Accreditation within health-related disciplines also serves a very important public interest.
 Along with certification and licensure, accreditation is a tool intended to help assure a well prepared and qualified workforce providing health care services.

 The Paramedic Academy is conducted at the Santa Rosa Junior College Public Safety Training Center (PSTC) in Windsor, California.
-The Training Center, opened in 2002, includes a Emergency Medical Care lab that simulates a hospital emergency room as well as a scenario village for staging practical exercises.
+The Training Center, includes an Emergency Medical Care lab that simulates a hospital emergency room, as well as a scenario village for staging practical exercises.
 The PSTC office hours are Monday through Friday, 8am to 4pm.

 Clinical and field internship sites are located throughout Northern California and the San Francisco Bay region.

 Successful completion of the Paramedic Academy does not guarantee licensure or employment.
 You must receive national certification in order to begin the paramedic licensure process in California.
-You will be required to complete a criminal background check when you apply for licensure through the state EMS Authority (link www.emsa.ca.gov).
-Pursuant to California Health and Safety Code,, licensure may be denied for certain criminal violations.
-Students with any sort of criminal background history are strongly advised to contact the local Emergency Medical Services Agency to discuss the impact on their professional career.
+You will be required to complete a criminal background check when you apply for licensure through the California EMS Authority.
+Pursuant to California Health and Safety Code, licensure may be denied for certain criminal violations.
+Students with any sort of criminal background are strongly advised to contact the local Emergency Medical Services Agency to discuss the impact on their professional career.